Right Arrow

 • Bandwidth allocation based on camera priority

-• Storage allocation for retention requirements
+• Storage allocation for retention policies

 • Motion detection sensitivity adjustment